SJ R: History

 As the iron ore trains became heavier in the early 1900s, it became obvious to the Swedish State Railways that their M class of locomotives could not pull the heavier trains without the help of a pusher engine.
 SJ then placed an order of five locomotives with a 0-10-0 configuration.
 The class was at its introduction in 1908 the most powerful steam locomotive built in Sweden, a record which lasted until 1930 when the M3t class was introduced.

-In 1914 the electrification of the Iron Ore Line had begun, thus making the R class unnecessary at the Iron Ore line and the locomotives where transferred south to be used in regular freight trains.
-In 1935 two locomotives where sold to the private railway Gävle-Dala Järnväg.
+In 1914 the electrification of the Iron Ore Line had begun, thus making the R class unnecessary at the Iron Ore line, and the locomotives were transferred south to be used in regular freight trains.
+In 1935 two locomotives were sold to the private railway Gävle-Dala Järnväg.
 In 1963 one locomotive (R 975) was sent to Denmark as a part of a deal to bring the F1200 locomotive of the F class.
 R975 was subsequently scrapped in Denmark in 1963.
-Of the remaining 4 locomotives in Sweden, 3 were scrapped in 1973.
-The last locomotive was preserved and is kept in running order by the Swedish Railway Museum that use the locomotive in heritage trains on special occasions.
+Of the remaining four locomotives in Sweden, three were scrapped in 1973.
+The last locomotive was preserved and is kept in running order by the Swedish Railway Museum, which uses the locomotive in heritage trains on special occasions.